-LESLIE: Brandon in California has been taking some cold showers.
-Well, not intentionally, anyway.
+LESLIE: Brandon in California has been taking some cold showers and wants to increase water pressure.
 How can we help you with that?

 BRANDON: My old water valve, when I – it just happens just to the cold water.
 If I turn on the hot water, it doesn’t have the problem.
 But when I turn on the cold, it does this knocking or like a bang in the wall.
 And the pressure is reduced significantly.
 And it just will – it’ll come out really low pressure unless I really turn it on.
 And then the pressure comes back but I don’t know what – I don’t know if that’s called “knocking” or “hammer-knocking” or something like that but …

 BRANDON: Water hammer.
 Is that what that is?

 BRANDON: OK.
 It’s not like a continual knocking, though.

 TOM: OK.
 So, first of all, when you open up the faucet and all the water kind of runs forward towards it, that has a lot of force with it and that will bang the pipes sometimes.
 And if the pipe – especially if it’s not attached well to the floor joist or whatever it happens to go through, makes that banging sound.
 That’s why we call it “water hammer.”
 It can be lessened or completely repaired if you install a water hammer arrestor.
 But it may or may not be worth it, because it doesn’t really damage the pipe; it’s really just more of an annoyance.

 Now, in terms of trying to increase water pressure – so the water comes on fast and then trickles out after that?
 Is that what’s going on?

 BRANDON: Well, it comes out normal but then it just seems like someone’s in the wall kinking the line.
 And it’s just coming out – like it comes out still; it’s not like trickling out, like drips.

 TOM: Is it one faucet in the shower?
 What about the sink that’s right next to it?